-- human resources;
+- human resources

-- leisure and recreation;
+- leisure and culture

 This work is likely to involve contact with members of the public, councillors, administrators and specialists in other departments or other local councils or authorities.
 Some posts, particularly more senior roles, also involve committee work.
 Some less senior roles will work more exclusively within specific departments, but can still be responsible for a variety of services.